 Craving comfort food?
-Then you're going to LOVE this Vegetarian Shepherd's Pie recipe ... it's full of veggies, has tons of flavor, and is the perfect cold weather meal!
+Then you're going to LOVE this delicious Vegetarian Shepherd's Pie!
+This scrumptious, cozy recipe is loaded with veggies and has a rich, savory flavor you'll crave.
+It's the perfect cold weather meal!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Now that cooler weather is here to stay for a few months—yes, even in Texas!—I've been enjoying all my favorite comfort foods.

 Shepherd's Pie is a comfort food classic that I've always loved the idea of, but I quite never found the perfect vegetarian version.
 Which is why I decided to create my own recipe!

 This Vegetarian Shepherd's Pie recipe satisfied all my cravings, and I couldn't be happier to share this amazing recipe with you!
 This what cozy winter dreams are made of: savory veggies and lentils in a finger-licking good sauce, topped with a generous helping of mashed potatoes.

 If you're searching for that perfect savory pie too, then trust me, you are going to want to make this recipe ASAP!
 Keep scrolling for all the details.

 This humble dish originated in England and Ireland around the same time that the potato was introduced as a diet staple.
 It's essentially a layer of meat, and sometimes veggies, topped with a mashed potato crust.
 The terms Cottage Pie and Shepherd's Pie are often used interchangeably, however a Cottage Pie is made with beef, while Shepherd's Pie is made with lamb.